minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 1. The solution should be usable by a large portion of the Dutch population.
 2. This means, among other things, that a verifiable test result is ideally not limited to people who own a smartphone.
 During the experiment we should explore possibilities for non-digital alternatives.
-3. For privacy reasons, a verifiable test result should be unlinkable.
-This means that a test result is not linkable to an actual person (while still maintaining the ability to reasonably assess that the result belongs to the person showing it).
+3. For privacy reasons, a verifiable test result should be untraceable.
+This means that a test result is not traceable to an actual person (while still maintaining the ability to reasonably assess that the result belongs to the person showing it).
 4. It should also be 'multi-show unlinkable'.
 This means that if the user shows a test result at two different locations, the verifier should not be able to derive that the 2 scans belong to the same user.
+5. The previous bullet also applies to the issuer, subsequent events should not be linkable by the issuer either.
 5. No personal details other than a test result and a limited set of credentials to bind the result to a specific person (e.g. part of birthdate, initials) should be part of the VTR.
 6. The verifiable test result should NOT imply that someone is *positive*.
 It implies only a *negative* result.
 Absence of a valid negative result could mean the user has tested positive, but could also mean the user was not tested at all.
 It is not relevant for a verifier to know the distinction.
 7. A verifiable test result should be time-limited, and the time limit should be remotely configurable to match epidemiological circumstances (e.g. the incubation time of the most prevalent strain of the Corona virus.)
 8. The verifiable test result should not have a history.
 After the result expires, it should be deleted.
 9. An end user app must not rely on an online connection during verification.
 Circumstances may be such that network coverage is limited and Wi-Fi is not available (e.g. a remote festival venue, or a mall with limited cell network coverage)
 10. Likewise, the verifier app must not rely on an online connection during verification either.
-11. A connection will however be necessary to prepare the apps for verification (prior to the verification in the field).
+11. A connection may however be required to prepare the apps for verification (prior to the verification in the field).
 12. The ability must exist to disable the app if circumstances require termination of result verification (e.g. the end of the pandemic)
 13. The ability must exist to determine if the use of test verification is proportional and allowed.
 This should be enforced either as part of the solution, or as part of legislation.
 14. Although the nature of this project is an experiment, the solution should be build with scalability in mind, so it can be developed into a production-ready solution.